Mysticz11/8-bit-CPU-Simulation/README.md

 # 8-Bit CPU Simulator

 An 8-bit CPU simulator written from scratch in Python.
 The project includes a custom instruction set, assembler, debugger, and stack-based subroutine support.
 The CPU uses a 256-byte memory space and implements a basic fetch-decode-execute cycle, allowing assembly programs to be loaded and executed instruction by instruction.
+The next goal is to port this CPU simulator onto SystemVerilog.

+See the research and design notes for further design choices.

 ## Architecture